inivekin/abosa/abosa.typ

 and unatoned I'll stay 'til old,
 I'm locked, a stone among the rocks.
-And in the dark, and in the cold is probably what I deserve
+And in the dark, and in the cold is probably what I deserve.
 I'll not call out, I'll do as told,
 I'll tell myself to hold my nerve.
 Although I'd rather be alone,